-Before you start swiping your plastic, it’s important to understand how credit cards work.
-A credit card gives you the flexibility of using a revolving line of credit to make purchases, transfer balances and withdraw cash that you can pay back later — either in full or by making minimum monthly payments over time.
-Here, you’ll learn what a credit card is, how credit works and how to properly use a credit card.
+Before you start swiping plastic, it’s important to understand how credit cards work.
+With a revolving line of credit, a credit card gives you the flexibility to make purchases, transfer balances and withdraw cash that you can pay back — either in full or by making minimum monthly payments over time.
+Just remember, if you choose to carry a balance on the card, you could be hit with interest charges.

 Types of Credit Cards

 Which type of credit card is right for you?
 Let’s take a look.

 As the name implies, a secured credit card is backed by money you deposit with the lender to open an account.
 The amount of your deposit usually determines your credit line.
 For instance, if you deposit $500, you’ll have a $500 limit to spend at your discretion.
 If you manage your account with care and pay down the balance, you’ll get your deposit back and all of this positive activity will be reported to the credit bureaus.

 Unlike a secured credit card, an unsecured credit card doesn’t require a deposit to open an account.
 Instead, the lender assigns a credit limit based on their assessment of your credit risk.
 This could involve taking a look at your credit score, payment history, debt to income ratio and other indicators of your stability and ability to make payments.

 - Secured cards are generally best if you’re trying to build or improve your credit, but be sure to repay the loan, so you don’t lose your deposit.

 - Unsecured credit cards may offer rewards that can earn you cash back or points that can be used for things like travel and entertainment.

 - The type credit card you choose really depends on your needs.
 Know where you are on your financial journey and make the right choices — you’ve got this!